 Madrid records new jump in coronavirus cases, faces hospital bed crunch

 The number of confirmed coronavirus infections jumped in the Madrid region overnight, testing the limits of the healthcare system, officials said on Wednesday, after a senior doctor warned intensive care units could be running out of beds.
-Health authorities said known cases in the capital region had risen to 1,024 from 782 on Tuesday - about half of the nationwide total in Spain, now the second most hard-hit European country behind Italy.
+Health authorities said known cases in the capital region had risen to 1,024 from 782 on Tuesday - about half of the nationwide total in Spain, one of the highest levels in Europe behind Italy.
 Spanish authorities have reported 47 deaths, 31 of them in Madrid.

 "The mortality rate in Madrid is higher because there are several outbreaks associated with retirement homes," Fernando Simon, Spain's health emergency chief, told a news conference.
 "The healthcare services, although they are responding, are doing so under very significant stress, something that we have to limit for the rest of the territory," Simon said, and this was the main objective of a batch of newly announced measures.